Maxwell (musician): 2003–2010: BLACKsummers'night

-2011-2017: blackSUMMERS'night
+2011–2017: blackSUMMERS'night

 On April 17, 2012, Maxwell announced that he and his eleven-piece band would embark on a six-day tour, MaxwellTwoNight -M2N tour 2012 – two nights in three cities, scheduled for the cities of Los Angeles, California – Staples Center (July 20 and July 21); Atlanta, Georgia – Philips Arena (July 27 and July 28); and Newark, New Jersey – the Prudential Center (August 3 and August 4).
 Maxwell was to perform his discography in its entirety.
 The first day of the tour Maxwell was to perform songs from his first album Maxwell's Urban Hang Suite and second album Embrya.
 The second day of the tour Maxwell was to perform from his third and fourth albums Now and BLACKsummer'snight, respectively.
 Maxwell was to debut never-performed songs from his BLACKsummer'snight trilogy. lt was also announced that proceeds from the M2N tour merchandise would support the "Obama-Biden 2012" re-election campaign.
 However, the tour was canceled due to vocal hemorrhaging.

 After two years of occasionally performing and planning, he disclosed during an interview with Rolling Stone magazine in May 2014 that he had been working on his fifth studio album for "the past three years" and has been recording in Miami.
 On December 18, 2014, Maxwell announced on the social media site Twitter the second installment of his trilogy blackSUMMERS'night would be arriving sometime in winter 2015.

 On April 7, 2016, Maxwell released his first solo single in 6 years titled "Lake by the Ocean", and also revealed his long-awaited fifth album blackSUMMERS'night.
 He performed it on The Late Show with Stephen Colbert on May 5, 2016.
 It was his first television performance in seven years.

 The full-length album was released on July 1, 2016 and charted at number three on the Billboard 200 while garnering widespread acclaim from critics.

-2018-present: Night
+2018–present: Night

 In October 2018, Maxwell released the single "Shame", which he said was a preview of his upcoming album Night, the final installment of his album trilogy.
 In April 2019 as he was re-issuing his earlier EPs in digital format, Maxwell said that he was scheduling a string of performances for mid-2019.
 Maxwell had a consecutive four-night concert run at the Kennedy Center, supported by the National Symphony Orchestra, in September 2019.
+Maxwell closed out the Hollywood Bowl’s Summer Season with a 3-night run in September 2023.